Sun, 21 Sep 2008

 area(width => 2, height => 3);

-Slurpy Arguments
+Slurpy Parameters

 Just because you give your sub a signature doesn't mean you have to know the number of arguments in advance.
 You can define so-called slurpy parameters (after all the regular ones) which use up any remaining arguments: